brwnj/cu_projects/README.md

 + vervet monkey just wants to know what the sequence is; annotation
 + crystal's project wants to know everything, including the garbage things
 + clean up counts by sno or mir or whatever

+#Tesla
++ set up experiment to test execution time to cpus used
++ test common aligners gsnap, novoalign, etc using 1,2,4,6,8,12 cpus
++ plot results
++ gsnap also has -B and could test 0,1,2,3,4,5